AWS

 How to Sync AWS Cloud Assets with PostgreSQL with CloudQuery #

-Now that you have the Docker Compose file ready, it’s time to write the CloudQuery config file.
+Now that you have the Docker Compose file ready, it’s time to write the CloudQuery configuration file.
 You can pick up the basic configuration for our chosen cloud platforms from the CloudQuery Hub.

 How to pull Cloud Asset data from AWS #